danryan/runbooks-mirror/logging/doc/README.md

 ## Why are we using StackDriver and GCS in addition to ElasticSearch? ##

-We are sending logs to Stackdriver and GCS in addition to elasticsearch for longer retention and to preserve logs in object storage for 365days.
+We are sending logs to Stackdriver and GCS in addition to elasticsearch for longer retention and to preserve logs in object storage for 365 days.

 ## Why are we using pubsub queues instead of sending logs from fluentd directly to Elastic? ##